Staying safe at home

 - arrange items in a different way to avoid bumping into things

-- clean up spilled food or drink straight away
+- clean up spilt food or drink straight away

-- make sure that electrical wires, bedspreads and long curtains do not trail over the floor
+- make sure that electric cables, bedspreads and long curtains do not trail over the floor

-- keep things in easy to reach places to avoid climbing, stretching or bending
+- keep things in places that are easy to reach so you can avoid climbing, stretching or bending

 - use brightly coloured tape to mark possible hazards, such as the edges of doors, steps or furniture